640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-A chloride sweat test is the gold standard test for diagnosing cystic fibrosis (CF).
-CF is a disease that causes mucus to build up and clog organs, especially the lungs, which causes breathing problems.
-CF can be life-threatening if untreated.
+A sweat chloride test is the gold standard test for diagnosing cystic fibrosis (CF).
+CF is a disease that causes mucus to build up and clog organs, especially the lungs.
+This causes breathing problems.
+CF can be life-threatening if not treated.

 CF is an inherited disease that affects about 30,000 children and adults in the U.S. This simple test measures the amount of the chemical chloride, which is part of salt, in your child's sweat.
 This test is quite accurate because people with CF have more chloride in their sweat than people without this disease.

 Although this test can diagnose CF in anyone, it's usually done on babies and young children.
-If your baby had a blood test at birth that was positive for CF, your baby's doctor may order a sweat test when your baby is 2 to 4 weeks old.
+If your baby had a blood test at birth that was positive for CF, your baby's healthcare provider may order a sweat test when your baby is 2 to 4 weeks old.